 CAP History

 Beyond any project or performance, the arts add up to a well-rounded life.
 This belief inspired a group of volunteers to create a neighborhood dance class at St. John’s Cathedral in 1993.
-And it continues to inspire us today, after 30 years and more than 33,000 students later.
+And it continues to inspire us today, after more than 30 years and over 40,000 students later.

 CAP Founded